an-karn/CO2_Project/README.md

 amount int
 );`

-- Now go to backend folder and then index.js file abd replace line 15-20 with your localhost, username, and password for mysql.
+- Now go to backend folder and then index.js file and replace line 15-20 with your localhost, username, and password for mysql.

 - We are almost done.
 Now open two terminals in one terminal go to frontend folder and type `npm start`